programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 {% include figure.html filename="sphere_mesh.png" alt="A framework of nodes and edges in the shaper of a sphere." caption="Figure 3.
 Mesh of a sphere with 15 width segments and 5 height segments." %}

+Mesh backbones can then be decorated with 'materials' that have colour and other properties such as emission, roughness, metalness, opacity etc. They can also be decorated with image and other 'textures'.

+{% include figure.html filename="red_sphere.png" alt="Sphere with red material." caption="Figure 4.
+The sphere with a standard material and red colour.
+A directional light is used." %}

-A sphere 'geometry' is made with a size (in this case 0.04 m) and used for 9 different sphere meshes.
+A sphere 'geometry' is made with a size (in this case 0.04 m), number of width and height segments.
+If you increase the number of width or height segments you will get rounder spheres.
+The geometry is reused for 9 different sphere meshes.
 Each sphere mesh gets a material with a colour.
 We are using the standard material.
+There are alternatives that can be used and its important to note that some material types are more dependent on lights than others.

 The colours are set in the parameters list.
-In this website they will relate to the method the potters used to make the jars.
 We want to colour the jars by how they were made.
 Some communities used coils, while others used moulding and the 'paddle and anvil' method.
 The spheres we are creating now will form part of the key that lets the viewer know how the pots were made, by having them in a parameter list, we can just change the hex code and the key and pots will all change.
 Start with these values and alter them later if you want.

 For each sphere we also set its position in x, y, z order.
-Different graphics programs and game engines use [different co-ordinate systems](https://twitter.com/freyaholmer/status/1325556229410861056).
-In Three.js x is left (-) and right (+), y is down (-) and up (+) and z is far (-) and near (+), i.e. it is a Y up, right-handed system.

 After: